KaterinaBr/thatsmyhome/discover.md

 permalink: /discover/
 ---

-Here there are going to be a bunch of categories.
+Here, there are going to be a bunch of categories.